 The Junior Suite and Suite Terrace categories have a sofa bed for a third person, or book 2 connecting superior rooms for a family of four.

 - Kids books and toys

 Remember baby and child equipment may be limited or need pre-booking

-They have a room service menu with child-friendly dishes.
+Kids meals are available but must be pre-ordered.
 If your child is having a birthday, a celebratory afternoon tea can be arranged

 Kids Activities nearby: